wind-python/windpowerlib/README.rst

 ==================

 The windpowerlib provides `wind turbine data <https://github.com/wind-python/windpowerlib/tree/master/windpowerlib/oedb>`_ (power curves, hub heights, etc.) for a large set of wind turbines.
-See `here <http://windpowerlib.readthedocs.io/en/stable/modelchain_example_notebook.html#Initialize-wind-turbine>`_ on how to use this data in your simulations.
+Have a look at the `example <http://windpowerlib.readthedocs.io/en/stable/modelchain_example_notebook.html#Initialize-wind-turbine>`_ on how to use this data in your simulations.

 The dataset is hosted and maintained on the `OpenEnergy database <https://openenergy-platform.org/dataedit/>`_ (oedb).